Here are the signs that you’re falling into an EHR money pit.

 If you have a physical EHR server on your premises, it’s costing you money.
 The question is—how much?
 These costs are usually associated with:

 - Renting or buying a physical server (that will eventually require replacement)

 - IT support and maintenance (in-house or outsourced)

 - Risk management and redundancy planning

 - Adding more physical servers when it’s time to scale

-Cloud-based OBGYN software is housed on a virtual server that has these potential cost-saving benefits:
+Cloud-based urology software is housed on a virtual server which has these potential cost-saving benefits:

 - No physical EMR hardware to buy, rent or replace

 - Automatic updates

 - Virtual servers can be added in minutes—so get ready to scale!